 I can tell the season is changing, by the light that is available in my shooting area.
-It seemed to have changed almost over night.
-Once a light filled area, now I have to rush to take advantage of the good light.
-Once I realized that life was changing right before my eyes, I began to pay attention the the gentle tap, tap, tapping of Fall knocking on our front door, and made this recipe for baked apples with creme anglaise.
+It seemed to have changed almost overnight.
+Once a light-filled area, now I have to rush to take advantage of the good light.
+Once I realized that life was changing right before my eyes, I began to pay attention the gentle tap, tap, tapping of Fall knocking on our front door and made this recipe for baked apples with creme anglaise.

 Then there were the apples.
-It happened almost over night.
-One day there shelves were filled with last of summer berries and stone-fruit, then in a blink, apples, squash and pears were lining the aisles.
+It happened almost overnight.
+One day their shelves were filled with last of summer berries and stone-fruit, then in a blink, apples, squash, and pears were lining the aisles.
 I am not complaining as I am eager to start warming the house with the comforts of Fall.

 When I see apples I immediately think of Lenny and his love affair with apple pie.
 I am not a big apple pie eater; but, it gives me pleasure to roll out the crust, tenderly slice the apples and bake a pie for him.
-I love watching him enjoy each bite, his eyes tinkle and the corners of his mouth turn up.
+I love watching him enjoy each bite, his eyes twinkle and the corners of his mouth turn up.
 It is nice.

 This time my thoughts turned from apple pie to baked apples.
 Mainly because we did not need a big pie begging us to eat it, every time we walked by.
 Baked apples are the guilt-free version of a pie; no crust and no scoops of vanilla ice cream.
 But, you still get the spicy aromas that will fill your house with love.